-To reduce the complexity of our first case study, we constrain the scheduling via \textit{taskset} such that a fixed A55 \ac{cpu} is used for the scalar-by-point multiplication.
-This simplifies the attack significantly, as we can place the probe accordingly.
+To reduce the complexity of our first case study, we constrained the scheduling via \textit{taskset} such that a fixed A55 \ac{cpu} was used for the scalar-by-point multiplication.
+This simplified the attack significantly, as we could place the probe accordingly.
 The increased complexity of a mobile platform and the more advanced semiconductor node are the most impactful challenges in this case study.
-We use the device for which we removed the package.
-As in \cref{subsec:rpi4attackeval}, we use a sampling rate of \SI{2.5}{\giga\hertz}.
+We used the device for which we removed the package.
+As in \cref{subsec:rpi4attackeval}, we used a sampling rate of \SI{2.5}{\giga\hertz}.

 Although our \ac{i2c} triggering mechanism works reliably, its repetition rate is several orders of magnitude lower than that of a conventional \ac{gpio} trigger and it introduces more jitter.
-To acquire a sufficient amount of reliable profiling data, we slightly modify the Montgomery ladder code we run on the device during the profiling phase to extract as much swap operations as possible per trace and label them correctly.
-In short, we use only nonces that correspond to always or never swapping and random base points for the scalar-by-point multiplication.
-We acquire two million training traces in less than \SI{24}{\hour}.
-The trained \ac{cnn} achieves a final accuracy of \SI{99.8}{\percent} during validation.
+To acquire a sufficient amount of reliable profiling data, we slightly modified the Montgomery ladder code we ran on the device during the profiling phase to extract as many swap operations as possible per trace and label them correctly.
+In short, we used only nonces that correspond to always or never swapping and random base points for the scalar-by-point multiplication.
+We acquired two million training traces in less than \SI{24}{\hour}.
+The trained \ac{cnn} achieved a final accuracy of \SI{99.8}{\percent} during validation.

-For the attack phase, we run the unmodified OpenSSL code.
-We use the artificial trigger signal for convenience.
+For the attack phase, we ran the unmodified OpenSSL code.
+We used the artificial trigger signal for convenience.
 Our results show that an amplitude-based trigger on a bandpass-filtered signal should also be sufficient.
-The alignment of swap operations works similar to the one described in \cref{subsec:rpi4attackeval}, using the activity-modulated signal around \SI{41}{\mega\hertz} and similar absolute, sliding-median filters.
-Overall, we identify slightly more interruptions and interference signals than on the Raspberry Pi 4.
-We evaluate the attack on two traces, where we successfully recover \num{505} and \num{517} bits of the respective nonces.
+The alignment of swap operations worked similar to the one described in \cref{subsec:rpi4attackeval}, using the activity-modulated signal around \SI{41}{\mega\hertz} and similar absolute, sliding-median filters.
+Overall, we identified slightly more interruptions and interference signals than on the Raspberry Pi 4.
+We evaluated the attack on two traces, where we successfully recovered \num{505} and \num{517} bits of the respective nonces.